jeffreysorgen/golf-club-sensors/activity.md

 ## Finding a simple BLE solution
 #### We now have a [development](#current-development-solution) power solution to untether ourselves from our computer.
 #### I am now collecting a [reference](#reference) section for BLE information.
-I really need to pair up Arduino microcontroller programming with BLE functionality.
-I understand client/server and the terminology variations and service/characteristics concepts.
-But I haven't found good documentation describing how the MVP is configured for BLE.
-I need to find the thread that would organize technically the process of how to get the BLE deployed.
-There are plenty of code examples, but nothing straightforward has surfaced for me just yet.
-The examples I really need are the ones that articulate the steps and code to assemble all the necessary pieces.